MikeCook9994/5th-Edition-Hombrew/Subclasses/Barbarian/Path of Wonder.md

 ### Preparing and Casting Spells

 You expend your own vitality to cast your barbarian spells.
-You can spend one of your barbarian hit dice to create a spell slot of 1st level.
+When you want to cast a spell, you can spend one of your barbarian hit dice to create a spell slot of 1st level.
 When you do so, roll the hit die, then take force damage and gain temporary hit points equal to the value rolled.
 This damage ignores temporary hit points.
 You can cast spells and concentrate on them while you are raging.

 As you gain levels in this class, you can expend additional barbarian hit dice to increase the level of the spell slot you create by one per hit die you expend.
 The number of hit dice you can expend to create a spell slot increases by one when you reach levels 7, 13, and 19 in the barbarian class.